-Woodwind artist Bret Pimentel is comfortable in a wide variety of musical settings.
-He is at home with the classical solo repertoire of the saxophone, flute, oboe, clarinet, and bassoon, as well as chamber and symphonic music, jazz, and rock and pop.
-In addition to the major modern woodwinds, he is skilled at woodwinds with a variety of cultural origins, as well as the Akai Electronic Wind Instrument.
+Woodwind artist Bret Pimentel (he/him, “Pimentel” rhymes with “show and tell”) is at home with the classical solo repertoire of the saxophone, flute, oboe, clarinet, and bassoon, as well as chamber and symphonic music, jazz, and rock and pop.
+In addition to the major modern woodwinds, he is skilled at variety of folk, historical, and world woodwinds, as well as the Akai Electronic Wind Instrument.

 In 2009 Bret received the degree Doctor of Musical Arts from the University of Georgia, with an emphasis in multiple woodwinds performance.
-His dissertation research dealt with the use of folk, ethnic, and period woodwinds in film and theater music.
+His dissertation research dealt with the use of folk, historical, and world woodwinds in film and theater music.
 His master’s degree, also in multiple woodwinds performance, is from Indiana University, and his bachelor’s degree, in saxophone performance, is from Brigham Young University.